 All the information you need to visit the castle of Belmonte, this 15th century jewel of La Mancha which is well worth a visit.

-Belmonte is one of the villages to visit in the outskirts of Madrid and also forms part of the Don Quixote Route.
-I can say that I have travelled back in time and lived a whole medieval experience knowing the Belmonte Castle as a tourist site and the medieval combat as a sport which, although it may not seem so, is very new in Spain.
+If you want to have a sense of time travel and even more so, as in my case, having lived through a whole medieval experience knowing the Belmonte Castle as a tourist site and the medieval combat as a sport that, although it may not seem so, is very new in Spain.

 That is to say, not only did I get to see the beautiful castle, an ideal setting for films, but I also witnessed a training session of the Spanish Medieval Combat League.